kangdaeki/linuxprogramming/README.md

 chat_client.c and chat_server.c -- multi-threading

-echo_client.c and  echo_selectserv.c -- multiplexing with select
+echo_selectserv.c -- multiplexing with select (use echo_client.c for communication)

 TBA -- multiplexing with epoll